parsampsh/adminx/README.md

 // ...
 ```

-now, run `$ php artisan optimize`, serve your application and goto `/admin` page.
+now, run `$ php artisan optimize`, `$ php artisan serve` and goto `/admin` page.
 Remember that to access to the admin panel you should be login using laravel auth.

 Enjoy it!